How to Create PDF Files in .NET Using IronPDF

 VB C#

-Here, we used the RenderHTMLFileAsPdf function to create PDF from HTML files and it is the most important function in the above code.
-You can give the full path of HTML file in the function parameter or just place the HTML file in the bin folder of the source code, then you will only need to put the file name with extension in the RenderHTMLFileAsPdf function's parameter.
+Here, the RenderHtmlFileAsPdf function is used to create PDF from HTML files and it is the most important function in the above code.
+You can give the full path of the HTML file in the function parameter or just place the HTML file in the bin folder of the source code, then you will only need to put the file name with the extension in the RenderHtmlFileAsPdf function's parameter.
 The output PDF file will be saved in the bin folder when you run this code.
 The SaveAs function will help you to save created PDF files.

-You can check other .NET Core rendering options along with header footer options from this link.
+You can check other .NET Core rendering options along with header footer options from this tutorial.

 3. Create PDF using URLs

-Sometimes we need to create PDF files of a URL programmatically in our application.
-You can use any URL to create a PDF document and return file in IronPDF library.
+Sometimes there is a need to create PDF files of a URL programmatically in the application.
+You can use any URL to create a PDF document and return a file in the IronPDF library.

 This is the sample code: